Elie-Yen/demo_project/Other/README.md

 ## Other

-This block includes projects used different techs eg. string formatting, dynamic programming to produce the result.
+This category includes projects used different techs eg. string formatting, dynamic programming to produce the result.
 Some of projects here are assignments of online courses with specific requirement.

 ---